igoris12/fiterLyout/README.md

 # fiterLyout
-playground for bigger project practice making filter animation and layout
+playground for bigger project practice making filter animation and layout using Jquery isotope.